pydy/pydy/docs/examples/carvallo-whipple.rst

 .. warning::

-   A divide-by-zero will occur if the one (or more) angles are set to zero.
-   Thus the `1e-12` values.
-It is also sensitive to the size of these values.
+   A divide-by-zero will occur if the steer angle is set to zero.
+Thus the `1e-8` values.
+The integration is also sensitive to the size of this value.
    This shouldn't be the case and may point to some errors in the derivation and implementation.
+More careful attention to the integration tolerances may help too.

 .. jupyter-execute::

-    sys.initial_conditions = {q3: 1e-12,
+    sys.initial_conditions = {q3: 0.0,
-                              q4: 1e-12,
+                              q4: 0.0,
                               q5: initial_pitch_angle,
-                              q7: 1e-12,
+                              q7: 1e-8,
-                              u3: 1e-12,
+                              u3: 0.0,
                               u4: initial_roll_rate,
-                              u5: 1e-12,
+                              u5: 0.0,
                               u6: -initial_speed/sys.constants[rr],
-                              u7: 1e-12,
+                              u7: 0.0,
                               u8: -initial_speed/sys.constants[rf]}

 Generate a time vector over which the integration will be carried out.